Skip to main content

 While using the iron, I was only able to create undone ringlets rather than voluminous curls.
 The worst part, though, was how bad the iron smelled of burning before I even put my hair in it.
 I had to go over the same pieces of hair to achieve a curl I liked, but I didn’t even want to do one pass through my hair because of the odor.

 Like the Tyme Iron, the InStyler Airless Blowout Revolving Styler can be used as a tool to straighten or curl hair.
-To achieve curly locks, you wrap your hair around the barrel and then clamp down so the brush part is keeping the hair in place.
+To achieve curly locks, wrap your hair around the barrel and then clamp down, ensuring the brush part keeps the hair in place.
 According to InStyler, the idea is to avoid “crushing hair between two scorching hot plates.”

-The InStyler is a simple design, with a single on/off button and four heat settings that, again, do not specify a temperature.
+The InStyler features a simple design with a single on/off button and four heat settings, though it does not specify the temperature for each setting.
 It worked fine as a curling iron, but only because you are wrapping your hair around a hot barrel, which you can do with any of the ones previously mentioned on this list.

 I created loose, tousled curls using the Conair, pictured left, and GHD, pictured right.